 Cardiovascular and Metabolic Conditioning

 CrossFit routines often incorporate running, cycling or rowing for cardiovascular and metabolic conditioning.
-While it is necessary to run, cycle or row if your goal is to specifically improve your ability to run, cycle or row, if the goal is general cardiovascular conditioning strength training is a better option.
-During an interview with Dr. Stephen Langer on the show Medicine Man in the early 1980′s, Arthur Jones said,
+While it is necessary to run, cycle, or row if your goal is to improve the specific skills of running, cycling, and rowing, if your goal is general cardiovascular conditioning high intensity strength training is a better option.
+During an interview with Dr. Stephen Langer on the show Medicine Man in the early 1980’s, Arthur Jones said,

 “…the lifting of weights is so much superior for the purpose of improving the cardiovascular condition of a human being that whatever is in second place is not even in the running, no pun intended.
 That is to say, running is a very poor, a very dangerous, a very slow, a very inefficient, a very nonproductive method for eventually producing a very limited, low order of cardiovascular benefit.
 Any, ANY, result that can be produced by any amount of running can be duplicated and surpassed by the proper use of weight lifting for cardiovascular benefits.
 Now I realize that there are hundreds of thousands, perhaps millions of people in this country who don’t understand that, who don’t believe that, who will not admit that.
 Now these people are simply uninformed.
 Certainly, it’s possible to run with no benefit, it’s possible to lift weights with no benefit.
 I’m talking about the proper use of weight lifting; and properly applied, weight lifting will improve your cardiovascular benefit to a degree that is impossible to attain with any amount of running.”